claudioc/boxedo/README.md

 ## End goal

-To release a modern alternative to systems like Atlassian Confluence for writing internal documentation especially in regulated company with need of audits and access control (IAM).
-Joongle is not supposed to create general websites (like WordPress), but documentation in a hierarchy, with a good look, theming, good search and easy to hack and, maybe most importantly, Free Software.
+Joongle aims to provide a modern alternative to systems like Atlassian Confluence, specifically designed for writing internal documentation in regulated companies that require audit trails and access control (IAM).
+Unlike general website creation tools such as WordPress, Joongle focuses on organizing documentation hierarchically, offering an "OK" appearance, theming options, robust search capabilities, and ease of customization.
+Additionally, and perhaps most importantly, Joongle is committed to being Free Software.

 ## Current status